 The Texas Children’s Hospital in Houston, Texas is the largest children’s hospital in the U.S., ranked as having the 5th best neonatal care program and the 4th best pediatric hospital by U.S. News and World Report.
-The neurosurgery and neurology departments at Children’s Hospital are also ranked #4 in the country, and the Cerebral Palsy Clinic in the neurology department has incredible evaluation and treatment programs for children who have cerebral palsy and related disorders of muscle coordination and body movement.
+The hospital has a Cerebral Palsy Clinic for children who have cerebral palsy and related disorders of muscle coordination and body movement.

 The focus of this program is to help children overcome motor and developmental problems, learn new skills, and have an improved quality of life.
 Physicians and therapists from the Neurology, Neurosurgery, Developmental Neuroscience and Physical Medicine and Rehabilitation Departments work together to help children reach their maximum potential.

 Treatment options at the Clinic include the following:

 - Drug treatments to control seizures, relax muscle spasms and alleviate pain

 - Surgery, such as selective dorsal rhizotomy (SDR), to relieve tightness (spasticity) and improve dystonia (involuntary, intermittent changes in muscle tightness)

 - Wheelchairs and special walkers

 - Communication aids, such as computers with attached voice synthesizers